johnbillion/fair-tools/README.md

-  did rotation-key add         Add a rotation key did rotation-key revoke      Revoke a rotation key did aka add                  Add a URL to the alsoKnownAs field metadata build               Build a FAIR metadata document
+  did rotation-key add         Add a rotation key did rotation-key revoke      Revoke a rotation key did aka add                  Add a URL to the alsoKnownAs field did aka replace              Replace a URL in the alsoKnownAs field metadata build               Build a FAIR metadata document

 Run 'fair-tools <command> --help' for more information on a command.